 I was ten and David, my cousin,

-was a just-then-teen lost boy.
+just then thirteen, was a lost boy…

-Lost he was to the parents who uglied him away,
+lost to the parents who uglied him away,

 lost again to the younger ones he tried to protect,